-An HMO property is thought to be large if it’s three or more storeys high and has five or more tenants forming more than one household.
+An HMO property is thought to be large if it has six or more tenants forming more than one household.
 If you’re thinking of buying this type of property, you will need to look at more specialist HMO Mortgages.

-Some specialist lenders do not put a limit on the number of bedrooms allowed, they will simply take a view on the application as a whole.
+Some specialist lenders do not put a limit on the number of bedrooms allowed, they will simply take a view on the application.
 They will mainly look at the client’s experience in letting HMO property, the property itself, location and the rental value.

 We also deal with lenders who are willing to consider any kind of property.
 If the building is suitable, these lenders do not have a maximum number of bedrooms allowed.